mwshinn/PyDDM/doc/ooquickstart.rst

 ==================================

-There are two ways of interacting with PyDDM: auto_model, and the Object Oriented API.  auto_model is much simpler, but is not compatible with all types of models.
-The object oriented API allows you to access the full power of PyDDM.
+There are two ways of interacting with PyDDM: auto_model, and the Object Oriented API.  auto_model is much simpler, but is not compatible with some specialized models.
+The object oriented API allows you to access the full power of PyDDM in these edge cases.

 Please read the :doc:`quickstart` before this tutorial.

-TODO

 Hello, world!
 -------------